Junior Wardens news

 May half term report 2023 SHOW

-Junior Wardens report for May half term 2023
+This is the Junior Neighbourhood Wardens report for May half term, 2023.

 30 May 2023

 The Junior Wardens were at Weston Adventure Playground.
-We were building a community garden to be used for the Junior's Club on a Friday, but also can be used by the general community to grow fruit, veg, flowers and a sensory garden.
+We were building a community garden to be used for the Junior's Club on a Friday.
+It can also be used by the general community to grow fruit, vegetables, and flowers.
+The community may also use it as a sensory garden.

 31 May 2023